Birds of MauritiusRead more

 In the middle of the cane fields, the birds are part of my daily life, they chirp from morning to evening, go from one tree to another, land on the colored flowers, avoid each other or gather!

 Everywhere we go, we immortalize these moments when they land near us!
 Go fly away and listen to them!
+A few amazing nature parks are awaiting for you in Mauritius!
+Casela Nature Parks which is found in Cascavelle is one of them.

 The dove or turtle dove Streptopelia chinensis